Generate Ssh_host_ecdsa_key

 This document describes:

-• how to provision step-ca to issue SSH host & user certificates.
+to issue SSH host & user certificates. - how

-• how sshd is configured to accept user certificates for client authentication using a CA key.
+is configured to accept user certificates for client authentication using a CA key. - how

 Setup VM